About Us

 This year the agenda before the state legislature and the county is at a turning point, providing opportunities to move the environmental agenda forward.
 In the past, our Tahoma Audubon Society conservation committee’s newsletter informed members about important issues in the community and included the activities of some of our partners.

-This website is intended to fill the communications void with relevant Pierce County-oriented news articles, endorsements of local candidates, and ways to take action.
+This Coalition website is intended to fill the communications void with relevant Pierce County-oriented news articles, endorsements of local candidates, and ways to take action.
 In today’s divided political atmosphere, it is easy to turn a deaf ear to the political discussion.
 But in Kirk’s experience, political change has not been that divisive.
 Rather, politics is very personal, and success comes from building relationships.
 Here are the words that guide our advocacy:

 “Oppose in such a way that unites.”